ronakforgit/proxygen/.harness/README.md

             type: Cloud
             spec: {}
 ```

-> Make sure you modify the connectors with the connectors you create.
+> _NOTE: Make sure you modify the connectors with the connectors you create._

-6. Create a Pull Request in a new branch by updating the project. (e.g. add a comment or new line).
-This should invoke a build in Harness CI
+5. Create a Pull Request in a new branch by updating the project. (e.g. add a comment or new line).
+This should invoke a build-in Harness CI

-7. Merge the PR after the pipeline execution is successfull.
+6. Merge the PR after the pipeline execution is successful.

-8. Enable GitHub Actions : The repository forked in Step 2 already has a GitHub Actions workflow file added.
+7. Enable GitHub Actions: The repository forked in Step 2 already has a GitHub Actions workflow file added.
 You can choose to enable this workflow from the Actions tab on GitHub.

-9. Create any other Pull Request with a few source or test file changes.
+8. Create any other Pull Request with a few source or test file changes.
 You can consider cherry-picking any of the commits from the main repository.

-10. This PR will trigger the Harness CI pipeline (as well as GitHub Actions workflow if enabled in Step-9).
-Here we are implementing a single workflow for Github Actions.
+9. This PR will trigger the Harness CI pipeline (as well as GitHub Actions workflow if enabled in Step-9).
+Here we are implementing a single workflow for GitHub Actions.
 (Get_Deps_Mac)